wazuh/wazuh-qa/docs/tests/integration/test_logcollector/test_macos/test_macos_format_only_future_events.md

-# Test only future events for macos format
+# Test only future events for macOS format

 ## Overview

-Check if `only-future-events` option for `logcollector` works correctly for macos unified logging system format (ULS).
+Check if `only-future-events` option for `logcollector` works correctly for macOS unified logging system format (ULS).

 ## Objective

-- To confirm that `logcollector` gather all events from ULS when `only-future-events` is disabled
+- To confirm that `logcollector` gathers all the events from ULS when `only-future-events` is disabled.
-- To confirm that `logcollector` does not gather old events when `only-future-events` is enabled
+- To confirm that `logcollector` does not gather old events when `only-future-events` is enabled.

 ## General info